UCR-Library-Honors-Ignition-Seminar/week-06-creative-code/INSTRUCTIONS-BITSY.md

 1. Click **"game"** panel in the top toolbar
 2. Click **"Download game"**
 3. A `.html` file saves to your computer
-4. Upload it to your GitHub repo — drag and drop in the web interface
+4. Upload it to your GitHub repo when you submit your assignment

 The `.html` file runs in any browser.
 Your instructor opens it to play your game.